swapnilandhare/Dockerfile---Build-image-with-MySQL-schema/README.md

 # Dockerfile---Build-image-with-MySQL-schema
 Steps to solve this assignment  ->
 1> Create a test.sql file and dockerfile in a folder.

 2> Open terminal and type command.
-    1. docker build -t dockerfile
+    1. docker build -t dockerfile.
-       (This command builds Docker image from docker file)
+       (This command builds Docker image from docker file).
-    2. docker images
+    2. docker images .
-       (Using this command check the docker image is created or not)
+       (Using this command check the docker image is created or not).
-    3. docker run -itd assignment2
+    3. docker run -itd assignment2.
        (This command is used for launch docker container)
     4. docker ps
        (Using this command we can see which containers are in running state)